Admission Requirements (DPT)

 - A minimum cumulative GPA of 3.0

-- GPA of 3.0 or better with specific course pre-requisites
+- GPA of 3.0 or higher with specific course prerequisites

-- Pass/fail grades will be accepted from student’s whose university/college mandated a pass/fail grade.
+- Pass/fail grades will be accepted for Spring 2020 semester from students whose university/college mandated a pass/fail grade.
 The student will be required to submit documentation of the mandate AND the letter grade the student would have earned in the course.
-The grade will not be calculated in either the prerequisite or overall GPA
+The grade will not be calculated in either the prerequisite or overall GPA.

 - Evidence of satisfactory completion (within the previous 10 years) of all course prerequisites (grade of "C" or higher) or plan to complete the specific program prerequisites prior to matriculation